 In order to use or distribute research outside of UC Santa Barbara, SRA students must receive approval from the Instructor of the course they were enrolled in during the program and the Director of Academic Programs.
-This information was explicitly stated in the SRA Statement of Understanding.
+Such activities include, but are not limited to: competitions, publications in journals or online platforms (paper and video presentation), college applications, social media etc. This information was explicitly stated in the SRA Statement of Understanding.
 Failure to receive proper permission violates ethical standards in the research community and is subject to legal action.

 All consent requests must be submitted to SRA at least 3 weeks before the event or due date.